Daniel Ladinsky: Career

 In 2002, he published an anthology of mystical poetry from Eastern and Western mysticism, titled, Love Poems from God: Twelve Sacred Voices from the East and West.

 Ladinsky's work has garnered positive commentary from Pakistani diplomat and academic Akbar S. Ahmed, has been favorably endorsed by The Christian Science Monitor writer Alexandra Marks, and has been quoted in contemporary non-fiction by American Muslim writers such as Asma Gull Hasan.
 The Islamic Foundation of North America used Ladinsky's The Gift in its Islamic literature curriculum.
-Some hail Ladinsky's contemporary work for creating an immediate access to the spirit and intention of Hafiz' verse.Surprise in Mystic Poetry: Daniel Ladinsky and Hafiz Alam, Sadiq (May 23, 2009).
+Some hail Ladinsky's contemporary work for creating an immediate access to the spirit and intention of Hafiz' verse.
 Ladinsky authored a short essay entitled My Portrait of Hafiz, that offers a description of the process and background of his work.
 Turkish novelist Elif Shafak licensed Ladinsky's Rumi work for reprint in her titles.